martndemus/simple-json-api-serializer/README.md

 # Simple JSONApi::Serializer

 * An extremely simple JSON Api serializer.
 * It supports serializing any Ruby object.
 * It does not target a specific framework.
-* Does not (yet) support links.

 ## Installation